popguy12/CallOfDoom-UnofficialFork/README.md

 > work based on someone's instructions.)

-As it stands, I have held Arrowwoods work in high regard due to understanding just how much time and effort actually goes into caputring and editing every individual frame of animation, on top of completely understanding where he is coming from about critics and the like, having witnessed the bullshit that happened in that ZDooM thread years back.
+As it stands, I have held Arrowwoods work in high regard due to understanding just how much time and effort actually goes into capturing and editing every individual frame of animation, on top of completely understanding where he is coming from about critics and the like, having witnessed the bullshit that happened in that ZDooM thread years back.
 I hope that this does not come off as